 We were able to meet these design challenges by creating public spaces that can change dramatically.
 The two-story lobby space is literally wrapped in huge screens that not only line the walls, but float overhead.
-These screens can create a multitude of immersive environments, from being in a calm forest, to floating in the middle of a torrential data stream, depending on the mood and feeling desired.
-These screens flow from the lobby into the café, dining area, and work areas, linking the public and private areas of the office.
+These screens can create a multitude of immersive environments, from a calm forest, to a torrential data stream, depending on the mood and feeling desired.
+The screens flow from the lobby into the café, dining area, and work areas, linking the public and private areas of the office.
 The graphics are reemphasized in the reflections of the glass railings, walls and storefronts.

 Architect: Specht Architects in collaboration with Spector Group & STG Design